rachfop/takomo-docs/docs/stacks/hooks.md

 ## Implementing Custom Hooks

-You can provide custom hooks by placing plain JavaScript files, with `.js` file extension, into `hooks` directory.
+You can provide custom hooks by placing plain JavaScript files, with **.js** file extension, into the **hooks** directory.
 Each file must export a [hook provider](#hook-provider) object that is used to initialize the actual hook.
 You can use all language features available in Node 14.4.0.

 ### Hook Provider